Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/download/terra-station-mobile.md

 ## Stake Luna

-1. Open the Terra Station app extension and connect to your wallet.
+1. Open the Daodiseo Station app extension and connect to your wallet.
 Make sure you have Luna in your wallet to stake.

 2. Tap **Staking**.